ganeshgaxy/ppqa/README.md

 ---

 <p align="center"> PPQA is a project designed to provide any software automation testing team with a framework that suites the corporate level standards and flexibility towards building your own test cases with good practices and guidelines.
-This project uses [playwright](https://github.com/microsoft/playwright) and [playwright/test](https://github.com/microsoft/playwright-test) for all UI and API interactions.
+This project uses <a href='https://github.com/microsoft/playwright'>playwright</a> and <a href='https://github.com/microsoft/playwright-test'>playwright/test</a>' for all UI and API interactions.
     <br>
 </p>